-- (1) An enforcement agency must provide each authorised officer appointed by the agency with a certificate of authority as an authorised officer. - (2) The certificate of authority must - (a) state that it is issued under this Act; - (b) state the name of the person to whom it is issued and bear a photograph or digital image of that person and the person's signature; - (c) state the date, if any, on which it expires; - (d) specify any conditions or limitations to which the person's authority is subject; and - (e) bear the signature of the person by whom it is issued and state the capacity in which the person is acting in issuing the certificate.

-- An authorised officer is required to produce the certificate of authority - if asked to do so by the proprietor of a food business whose premises are entered by the authorised officer; or - if asked to do so by a person whom the authorised (b) officer requires to produce anything or to answer any question.
+- An enforcement agency must provide each authorised officer (1) appointed by the agency with a certificate of authority as an authorised officer. - The certificate of authority must (2) - state that it is issued under this Act; - (b) state the name of the person to whom it is issued and bear a photograph or digital image of that person and the person's signature; - state the date, if any, on which it expires; (c) - specify any conditions or limitations to which the (d) person's authority is subject; and - bear the signature of the person by whom it is issued and state the capacity in which the person is acting in issuing the certificate. - An authorised officer is required to produce the certificate of (3) authority - - (a) if asked to do so by the proprietor of a food business whose premises are entered by the authorised officer; or